davidwsant/dataviscourse-clinvar_lovd_overlap/process-book/project-updates/README.md

 of the LOVD variants and a significant proportion of the ClinVar variants were found to have no reported date.
 As a result, we chose to remove the option to filter by year of submission.

+### Adding StoryTelling

+We added a storytelling function.
+When you click the button labeled 'Show an example of how this information is helpful', the scatter plot is generated with variants from ARSA.
+The 'pathogenic' and 'likely pathogenic' variants are made larger (radius of 7 instead of 4) and darker (opacity 1 while other variants have opacity of 0.4).
+Additionally, there are three SVGs that appear.
+All three contain white rectangles with black borders and text.
+The first one instructs the user to scroll down.
+The second one says 'Keep scrolling!'
+The final one is next to the scatterplot and points out that variants appear across the entire gene, but all 'pathogenic' and 'likely pathogenic' variants are only in the coding regions of the gene, indicating that new variants that are found in the untranslated regions are very unlikely to be pathogenic.

+### Hosting and Video

+We were able to host the website on [GitPages](https://davidwsant.github.io/dataviscourse-clinvar_lovd_overlap/).
+We obtained permission from Alex Lex to make our video over 2 minutes as long as it was shorter than 2:30.
+Our video is now posted on [YouTube](https://www.youtube.com/watch?v=ChWy0Gjzrso&feature=youtu.be) and is 2 minutes and 26 seconds long.